 When should a board establish an executive committee?

 During times of crisis or significant restructuring, this committee proves to be extremely valuable.
-The purpose of an executive committee here is to provide rapid response and oversight.
-Additionally, in situations where confidential or sensitive information needs to be shared or discussed, the executive board may choose to record executive session minutes
+The purpose of an executive committee here is to provide rapid response and oversight, serving as a steering committee.
+Additionally, in situations where confidential or sensitive information needs to be shared or discussed, the executive board may choose to record executive session minutes.

 The infographic displays how the executive committee works to reduce risk throughout all levels of the company’s organizational structure.